Point in Time

 Point in Time Volunteer Opportunities

-Men comprise the majority of homeless adults without children at 74%, while women represent 80% of adults in households with children.
+Men comprise the majority of homeless adults at 54%, while women represent 45% of adults.
 Children comprise 27% of the total homeless population.
-18% (80 households) were “Chronically Homeless.”

 house icon